Who we are

-We at The Arc The Arc Mid-South value your privacy whether you are a casual visitor, a registered member, a donor, a constituent, or a professional provider (“you” unless the context applies to a specific category such as donor).
+We at The Arc Mid-South value your privacy whether you are a casual visitor, a registered member, a donor, a constituent, or a professional provider (“you” unless the context applies to a specific category such as donor).
 In this Privacy Notice (“Notice”), we describe how we collect, use, and disclose information that we obtain through our website www.thearcmidsouth.org and related sites linking this Notice (individually and collectively, the “Site”), the services available through our Site (collectively, the “Services”), and how we use and disclose that information.
-This Notice applies only to the Site and not to the websites associated with any of our chapters.
+This Notice applies only to the Site.

 By visiting the Site or using any of our Services, you agree that your personal information will be handled as described in this Notice.
 Your use of our Site or Services, and any dispute over privacy, is subject to this Notice and our Terms of Service, including its applicable limitations on damages and the resolution of disputes.
 The Terms of Service are incorporated by reference into this Notice.

 What personal data we collect and why we collect it

 We may collect information about you directly from you and from third parties, as well as automatically through your use of our Site or Services.